daphne-eu/daphne/doc/development/BuildingDaphne.md

 ./build.sh
 ```

 Print the cli build help page.
-This also shows all of the following options.
+This also shows all the following options.

 ```bash
 ./build.sh --help